DeDelayed: Deleting Remote Inference Delay via On-Device Correction: Method

-Dedelayed introduces a general framework that improves the accuracy and robustness of real-time inference on resource-constrained sensor devices.
+DeDelayed introduces a general framework that improves the accuracy and robustness of real-time inference on resource-constrained sensor devices.
 It does so by combining the strengths of both local inference and remote inference, while mitigating their weaknesses.
 The local model has access to the latest sensor data, and yet lacks the computational capability needed to produce accurate outputs.
 The remote model provides accurate outputs, and yet delivers them with delay.
-By careful combination of both subsystems, Dedelayed is able to provide bounded performance guarantees---it is never worse than either local inference or remote inference independently.
+With careful combination of both subsystems, DeDelayed is able to provide bounded performance guarantees.
+When trained appropriately such that the local and remote subsystems deliver the maximum accuracies that they would conventionally---e.g., by freezing the local and remote image backbones during the final joint training of the entire system---it can be verified that DeDelayed is never worse than either local inference or remote inference independently.
 As we will demonstrate later, we are able to glue together the two subsystems in a way that is simple yet effective.

-Dedelayed addresses the problem of stale predictions from powerful remote models by integrating them with a lightweight, on-device model.
+DeDelayed addresses the problem of stale predictions from powerful remote models by integrating them with a lightweight, on-device model.
 The core idea is to leverage the high-quality features from a heavyweight remote model, despite their inherent delay, by explicitly conditioning them on the measured latency and fusing them early with live information from a local model.
 This ensures that the final predictions are both accurate and timely.

-Dedelayed can be formulated in simple mathematical terms as follows.
-Given a fresh input frame $x_t$ at current time $t$, the final prediction $\hat{y}_t$ is computed using a lightweight local model, $f_{\text{light}}$, which processes $x_t$ along with time-delayed features $z_{t-\tau}$ from a heavyweight remote model, $f_{\text{heavy}}$.
+DeDelayed can be formulated in simple mathematical terms as follows.
+Given a fresh input frame $x_t$ at current time $t$, the final prediction $\hat{y}_t$ is computed using a lightweight local model, $f_{\text{local}}$, which processes $x_t$ along with time-delayed features $z_{t-\tau}$ from a heavyweight remote model, $f_{\text{remote}}$.
 To produce powerful predictive features, the remote model is conditioned on the delay $\tau$, and processes a short clip of past frames $x_{\leq t-\tau}$ ending at time $t-\tau$.
 This is expressed by the following equations: